a7madmostafa/ML_Bootcamp/README.md

 ## Prerequisites

 - Laptop with internet connection
-- No prior Python experience required
+- No prior Programming or Data Experience required

 ## Modules